 About Dr. Razzano

-Andrew J. Razzano, D.O. is a board-certified and fellowship trained Orthopaedic Surgeon whose special interests include sports medicine and treatment of knee, shoulder, and elbow injuries and conditions.
-Dr. Razzano performs shoulder replacements and reverse shoulder replacements, as well as minimally invasive treatments for the knee and elbow.
+Dr. Razzano is a board-certified and fellowship-trained orthopaedic surgeon whose special interests include sports medicine and the treatment of knee, shoulder, and elbow injuries.
+He performs knee and shoulder total joint replacements, as well as minimally invasive treatments for the knee, shoulder and elbow.

 Common Conditions Dr. Razzano Treats